 Notify 811 Before You Dig.
 It's the Law!
-Dial 811 or enter an online locate request well in advance of digging or moving

-- well in advance of digging or moving earth in any way.
-This free service will arrange to mark underground utility lines so you can dig safely. - Before you notify 811, pre-mark your proposed excavation area with white paint, flags, and/or stakes so locators can easily identify and mark affected utilities. - If you don't notify 811, you risk hitting an underground line.
+- Dial 811 or enter an online locate request well in advance of digging or moving earth in any way.
+The 811 service will arrange to mark underground utility lines so you can dig safely. - Before you notify 811, pre-mark your proposed excavation area with white paint, flags, and/or stakes so locators can easily identify and mark affected utilities. - If you don't notify 811, you risk hitting an underground line.
 You, your crew members, or others could be hurt or killed.
 You may be held liable for any resulting damages, as well as outage and repair costs.